Upgrade overview

 as outlined above.
 If the approval strategy is set to Automatic

-, the Quay Operator will upgrade automatically to the newest z
+, the Project Quay Operator upgrades automatically to the newest z

 stream.
-This results in automatic, rolling Quay updates to newer z
+This results in automatic, rolling Project Quay updates to newer z

 streams with little to no downtime.
 Otherwise, the update must be manually approved before installation can begin.